ganesa90/speech_inversion_rt/README.md

 Run the code speech_inversion_rt.py
 The code reads audio from a micophone connected to your computer and plots the waveform, along with 3 tract variables in real time
-The 3 tract variables are Lip Aperture, Tongue Body Constriction Degree, and Tongue Tip Constriction Degree
+The code also saves the recorded audio as a wav file and the estimated TVs as a numpy file The 3 tract variables are Lip Aperture, Tongue Body Constriction Degree, and Tongue Tip Constriction Degree

 # Important Notes